UCSF-DataSci/06-data-munging-samkchan815/README.md

 2. **Incorrect Data Types**
 - Description: Variables are listed as the incorrect data type in the dataset.
-- Affected Columns: All columns are affected
+- Affected Columns: Population, Age, Gender, Year
-- Example: age is listed as a float when it should be a categorical variable
+- Example: Age is listed as a float when it should be a categorical variable
 - Potential Impact: may result in incorrect analysis and summary statistics, along with calculations that do not make sense.

 3. **Duplicated Data**
 - Description: Some rows of the dataset are duplicates.
 - Affected Columns: All columns are affected
-- Example:
+- Example: high_income,0.0,2.0,2095.0,5353296.0
 - Potential Impact: May lead to skewed data, for some of the information will have multiple inputs when calculating summary statistics.

 4. **Outliers**